manishholla/ETAS_DCM_Reader/README.md

 ## Note
 ![Warning-PNG-Clipart-removebg-preview](https://github.com/manishholla/ETAS_DCM_Reader/assets/29548788/f5f8c2e3-e3bc-427f-a864-1062e2fa9142)

-The code only accept DCM file extension.
+The code only accepts DCM file extension.
 Any other format will not be parsed by the code.

 ## Using ETAS_DCM_Reader